Mattlister/designandconquer/README.md

  be able to do when they book the holiday.

 * It's easy to navigate and book the adventure they want to try.
 A helpful handy guide is prominent on the home page to stop any confusion.
- Images and map markers showcase the locations so the user know where their adventures take place.
+ Images and map markers showcase the central point and locations so the user know where their adventures take place.

 ### Developers Objects